HarshiniSenth/HarshiniSenth.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-In our daily lives, weather forecasting is essential for everything from organising outdoor activities to getting ready for extreme weather conditions.
+Weather forecasting is essential for everything from organising outdoor activities to getting ready for extreme weather conditions.
 Existing weather forecasting models use Numerical weather prediction(NWP) models which are based on sophisticated  computer simulationss used to forecast future weather conditions based on current and past atmospheric data.
 However, these models face computational bottlenecks and time lags, limiting their effectiveness, especially for short-term forecasts.

 ![Weather Forecast](/images/img1.jpeg "Fig 1:Weather forecast")
 *Fig 1: Weather Forecast*